mozilla/fx-private-relay/docs/translations.md

 > FTL exception for locale [es-mx], message 'relay-email-your-dashboard',
 > args {}: KeyError('relay-email-your-dashboard')"

-The report "[FTL Errors in Relay Production][ftl-report]" gathers and categorizes recent errors.
+The report "[FTL Errors in Relay Production][]" gathers and categorizes recent errors.
 The filter _supported_ means Relay has an assigned language team in Pontoon.
 The other filters are by _locale_ and _key_ (or string ID).
 A Relay engineer uses this report to detect issues with a team's translation.
 The report also measures the traffic volume for unsupported languages.